-A photo I took of my dad at Winchelsee town National Garden scheme open day, John Lohmann at June 1929 - January 2002.
-Both of us were probably using out Olympus XA's as you can see my dad holding.
+A photo I took of my dad at Winchelsea town National Garden scheme open day, John Lohmann June 1929 - January 2002.
+Both of us were probably using our Olympus XA camera's as you can see my dad holding his XA.

 Some photos of the Castle in The Rocks (St. Mary’s) Hastings & others dad took before his stroke.